UPMC Hillman Cancer Center Council

 Tom is responsible for guiding The Buncher Company's continuing expansion and growth within its philosophical framework established more then 50 years ago.
 The company enjoys an excellent reputation of proven ability and integrity as well as giving back to the communities on which the footprint of the company is present.
 The company has recently begun to take their expertise into new areas of businesses such as hotel, resort and residential development while continuing to grow its investments in Pittsburgh and the surrounding counties.

-In 2004, after observing the work carried on by UPCI, he joined the Council to be a part of the good work being done by UPCI.
+In 2004, he joined the Council to be a part of the good work being done by UPMC Hillman Cancer Center.
 Mr. Balestrieri feels the Council provides the perfect vehicle to give back to the community at large while fighting this dreadful disease that has touched so many.

 Mr. Balestrieri and his wife Ann enjoy weekends in the Laurel Highlands, spending time with their children and grandchildren and the various arts so readily available in the area.